<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=157037044873909&amp;ev=PageView&amp;noscript=1">

 a girl in a grassy field smelling a bouquet of wild flowersIt might be an embarrassing question, but we all want to know: why do vaginas smell, and when it comes to vaginal odor, what is normal?

-The truth is, our bodies effuse odors based on what we eat, what we wear, the state of our health, medication, bacterial activity on the skin, and gland secretions.
+The truth is, our bodies effuse odors based on what we eat, what we wear, the state of our health, medication, bacterial activity on the skin, gland secretions, and hormone changes throughout our menstrual cycle.

-Understanding the types of smells that are normal and those that are concerning are important health considerations women should know.
-Keep reading to learn more about vaginal odor and the details on what to do if you are concerned.
+Understanding the types of vaginal odors and smells that are normal and those that are concerning are important health considerations women should know.
+Keep reading to learn more about vaginal odor and what to do if you are concerned.

 Why Do Vaginas Smell?

-It’s normal to smell “down there,” even right after bathing.
+It’s normal to smell “down there,” even after bathing.
 Your vagina resides in a warm, dark place loaded with lymph nodes and glands.
-It has its own delicately balanced ecosystem, complete with its own unique, odor-producing bacterial flora.
+It has its own delicately balanced ecosystem with unique, odor-producing bacterial flora.

-You may not even notice your vaginal odor, and even when you do pick up a scent, it may be because of your period, because you’ve just had sexual intercourse or a host of other normal odor-producing reasons.
+You may not even notice your vaginal odor, and even when you do pick up a scent, it may be because of your period, because you’ve just had sexual intercourse, or a host of other normal odor-producing reasons.
+There are also a lot of sweat glands in the groin, so what we may think is a vaginal odor may be the normal body odor we experience after exercising or not bathing for a couple of days.

-But if you notice a strong, not-so-normal odor – especially if it’s accompanied by itching or burning – it may be an indicator of something more serious.
+But if you notice a strong, abnormal vaginal odor – especially if it’s accompanied by itching or burning – it may be an indicator of something more serious, such as a vaginal infection.

 Normal, Healthy Vaginal Odors

-Here are some normal, not-to-worry odors you may encounter:
+Here are some typical, not-to-worry vaginal odors you may encounter:

 • Tangy, fermented, or sour.
 These are perfectly healthy adjectives to describe the vaginal odor created by your normal bacterial flora.
 Good bacteria help keep your vagina healthy by producing lactic acid, hydrogen peroxide, and other substances to keep harmful bacteria at bay.
 They help maintain your vaginal pH levels by keeping it on the acidic side – between 3.8 and 4.5 for non-menopausal women and between 4.5 and 6 for those in menopause – to ward off the overgrowth of yeast and other harmful bacteria.

 • Metallic, like a jar of pennies.
-A metallic vaginal odor could be due to blood from menstruation or light bleeding after sex traveling through your vaginal canal.
-Blood contains iron, which explains the smell of metal.
+A metallic vaginal odor could be due to blood from menstruation or light bleeding after sex.
+Blood contains iron, which explains the metal smell.
 It could also be from coming in contact with semen, which can affect your vagina’s pH balance.

 • Bittersweet or molasses-y.
-If your vaginal odor comes off smelling a little like tangy gingerbread, your normal bacteria may be in a bit of flux, affecting your pH balance and, therefore your aroma.
+If your vaginal odor comes off smelling a little like tangy gingerbread, your normal bacteria may be in a bit of flux, affecting your pH balance and, therefore, your vaginal smell.

 • Bleachy, like a clean kitchen sink.
-A chemically vaginal odor could be attributed to a bit of urine in your underwear or around your vulva.
-But please note, it could also be the sign of a bacterial infection.
-Read on...
+A vaginal odor that smells like chemicals could be attributed to a bit of urine in your underwear or around your vulva.
+But please note that it could also be the sign of a bacterial infection if this odor is accompanied with itching and burning.

 Unhealthy Vaginal Odors